Towards a spectrally multiplexed quantum repeater: Second order cross-correlations

-To move to the neighbouring signal mode, we detune the FP$_{signal}$ cavity by 6.5 GHz.
-To find the new energy-correlated idler mode, we shift the collection fiber at the VIPA output until we have again maximized the coincidence detection rate.
-This corresponds to the position onto which the neighbouring idler mode, which satisfies energy conservation, is mapped.
+To move to the neighbouring signal mode, we detune the FP$_{signal}$ cavity by $6.5\,$GHz.
+To find the corresponding energy-correlated idler mode, we shift the collection fiber at the VIPA output until we have again maximized the coincidence detection rate.
+This yields the position onto which the neighbouring idler mode, which satisfies energy conservation, is mapped.
 Repeating this procedure, we can establish correlation coefficients between any pair of signal and idler modes.

-Fig.\ref{fig:JSI_1p8mW_3p5mW}(a) and (b) depict the correlation coefficients for 7x7 signal and idler frequency modes measured using pump powers of 1.8 mw and 3.5 mW, respectively.
-One can observe that $g^{(2)}_{s,i}>$2 for all energy-correlated modes, signifying non-classical correlations, and a reduction to the classical limit for uncorrelated modes.
-Note that at a pump power of $3.5\,$mW it is possible to simultaneously obtain non-classical correlations (with $g_{s,i}^{(2)}\simeq 4$) and a (comparatively) high coincidence rate of $\simeq0.9\,$kHz.
+SM Fig. \ref{fig:JSI_1p8mW_3p5mW}(a) and (b) depict the correlation coefficients for a grid of $7 \times 7$ signal and idler frequency modes measured using pump powers of $1\,$mw and $3.5\,$mW, respectively.
+One can observe that $g^{(2)}_{s,i}>\,2$ for all energy-correlated modes, signifying non-classical correlations, and a reduction of $g^{(2)}_{s,i}$ to the classical limit for uncorrelated modes.
+Note that at a pump power of $3.5\,$mW it is possible to simultaneously obtain non-classical correlations (with $g_{s,i}^{(2)}\simeq 4$) and a (comparatively) high coincidence rate of $\simeq0.9\,$kHz (signal count-rate: $708.874\,$kHz, idler count-rate: $2.323\,$kHz).

-Fig.\ref{fig:JSI_1p8mW_3p5mW}(c) shows 89 $g^{(2)}_{s,i}$ values taken with a pump power of 1.8 mW (the plot in (a) depicts a subset).
-They are arranged on a map of 20x20 signal and idler modes.
-A similar plot, but using a reduced pump power of 1 mW, is included in the main text.
+SM Fig.\ref{fig:JSI_1p8mW_3p5mW}(c) shows 89 $g^{(2)}_{s,i}$ values taken with a pump power of $1.8\,$mW (the plot in (a) depicts a subset).
+They are arranged on a map of $20\times 20$ signal and idler modes.
+A similar plot, but using a reduced pump power of $1\,$mW, is included in the main text.
 Tables \ref{table:JSI1mW} and \ref{table:JSI1p8mW} list all measured values.
-Furthermore, a few coincidence histograms are exhibited in Fig.\ref{fig:histograms}.
+Furthermore, a few coincidence histograms are exhibited in SM Fig.\ref{fig:histograms}.
 We observe that the coincidence peak stands high over the background for energy-correlated modes; it decreases with increase in frequency detuning of either signal or idler mode, as expected.